DevStar999/squares-addition/README.md

 # Squares Addition

-Practise project for hands-on practise in implementing Google Play Games Services (GPGS) in Java.
+Android Project for hands-on experience with Google Play Games Services (GPGS) in Java.